Rajesh-Royal/react-slot-bookee/Readme.md

 &nbsp;
 ## <p>Available Scripts :helicopter:</p>

-This project usages Yarn as package manager and in the project directory, you can run:
+This project usages NPM package manager and in the project directory, you can run:

 ### Root scripts